janymuong/ML-Synapses-TensorFlow/README.md

 > Machine learning and neural networks using TensorFlow.

 ## Scope:
-- Leanrn `TensorFlow`, an open-source machine learning framework to train a neural network for computer vision problem sets.
+- Learn `TensorFlow`, an open-source machine learning framework to train a neural network for computer vision problem sets.

 - Handle real-world image data and explore strategies to prevent overfitting, including augmentation and dropout.